Live Interactive Webinars

 Paralegals

-6.5 CLE Hours (Incl.
-1.0 Ethics Hour)
+6.0 CLE Hours (Including 1.0 Ethics Hour)

 NFPA - National Federation of Paralegal Associations

-Continuing Education Credit Information
+Continuing Education Information

-This webinar is open to the public and is designed to qualify for 6.5 CLE hours, including 1.0 ethics hour, for paralegals.
+This webinar is open to the public and is designed to qualify for 6.0 CLE hours, including 1.0 ethics hour, for paralegals in Oregon.
 Paralegal certification is not required to participate in this course.

-This course has been approved by the National Federation of Paralegal Associations (NFPA) for 6.5 total CLE credits, which includes 5.5 general credits and 1.0 ethics credit.
+The National Federation of Paralegal Associations (NFPA) has approved this course for 6.0 total CLE credits, which includes 5.0 general CLE credits and 1.0 ethics CLE credit.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).